-So what’s behind this desire to turn cities into Amsterdam-style cycling paradises?
+So, what is behind this desire to turn cities into Amsterdam-style cycling paradises?
 Will it work?
-And what could it mean for city developers?
+And what could it mean for developers?

 Two years ago, the Department for Transport launched a ‘Cycling and Walking Investment Strategy’.
 Page one of that document spelt out the aim: “We want to make cycling and walking the natural choices for shorter journeys, or as part of a longer journey.”

 Inside, the document expanded: “For too long, some have seen cycling as a niche activity, rather than a normal activity for all.
 If we can increase levels of walking and cycling, the benefits are substantial.”
 Cheaper travel, better health, lower congestion, better air quality, and “vibrant, attractive places and communities”, are all listed as benefits.

 The UK could certainly do with a push in these areas.
 Seven out of 10 UK adults never ride a bike, yet the UK has Europe’s third-highest obesity rate.
 The UK is the world’s 10th most congested country.
 And more than 40 of UK towns and cities are at, or have exceeded, air pollution limits set by the World Health Organization.